 If you find yourself wondering if you’re in a situation where you can look – or even walk – away from Baby for a few minutes, ask yourself these questions:

-Is he awake?
+Is they awake?

-Is he in his high chair?
+Is they in their high chair?

 This is a tricky piece of furniture.
-While it may seem like it’s so good at containing your little rugrat that it’s safe to pop into another room to answer the phone once Baby is safely strapped in, high chairs are tall enough that a determined baby or toddler can throw his weight around in them in ways that could, potentially, be dangerous.
+While it may seem like it’s so good at containing your little rugrat that it’s safe to pop into another room to answer the phone once Baby is safely strapped in, high chairs are tall enough that a determined baby or toddler can throw their weight around in them in ways that could, potentially, be dangerous.
 So while a high chair can be a good additional babysitter when you’re in the room – like, for instance, when you’re cooking – it’s probably not the best idea to trust Baby to stay in one while you step away.

 And for the times when you can’t